 If you can't file online you'll need to request or print a paper tax return.

 If you need to file a tax return for 2018 or earlier you'll need to request paper returns.

 At the moment you still have to file a paper return:

 Online tax return troubleshooting

 Find help to solve the most common issues with completing your online return.

 |Tax return not saved as expected||When you save your return you'll be automatically sent an email with a link in it.
 When you come back to complete the form make sure you access it by clicking on the link in the email.
 Alternatively click on the history tab on your onegov account.|

-Don't go back to the saved form by using the 'Personal income tax return' link on your onegov account because it will start the return again and you'll lose your previous progress.
+Don't use the 'File your return' link on this page or the 'Personal income tax return' link on your onegov account because it will start the return again and you'll lose your previous progress.